Helen-sew/kids-recipes/README.md

 #### myRecipe Page
 * myRecipe page allows user to view all the recipes created by them.
 This is like their own recipe book.
 They can edit,update and delete recipes as and when they like.

+## Challenges
+* to allow owner of the recipe to edit and delete the recipe only.
+It has resolved with the help of Wifred.
-#### Comment panel in each recipe page
-* allow users to add and delete comments.
-Partially done.
+* wanted to create a live comment panel in each recipe page to add and delete comments.
+Is not fully implemented.
 At the moment user still cannot delete comment.

-## Challenges
-* to allow owner to edit and delete the recipe